Vitamin E For Vegans: The Ultimate Guide To This Essential Nutrient

 1. Nuts

 Almonds are among the best sources of Vitamin E, providing 7.3 mg per ounce.
-Hazelnuts and peanuts also deliver reasonably, making them convenient and tasty options for a nutrient-packed snack.
+Hazelnuts and peanuts are also reasonably priced, making them convenient and tasty options for a nutrient-packed snack.

 They’re versatile and easy to add to meals, whether in smoothies, granola, or alone.
 Their healthy fats and Vitamin E support skin health and boost your immune system simply and satisfyingly.